-Maximum security institutions provide the highest security level in Canada.
-A maximum security institution generally houses offenders serving long sentences (e.g., Lifers), often at the beginning of their sentences, as well as offenders with serious behavioural or mental health difficulties who are unable to function in the less structured environments of lower security institutions.
-Mental health issues range from shortterm adjustment issues to Axis I disorders including both mood and psychotic disorders, all of which are often complicated by moderate to severe personality disorders and substance abuse issues.
-The types of services that psychologists provide at this level of security include crisis interventions, short-term interventions to aid in adjustment, longer-term counselling and psychotherapy for chronic mental health problems, mental health promotion group work, risk assessments, general mental health assessments related to Segregation status, and involvement in the Institutional Mental Health Committee.
+Maximum security facilities provide the highest security level in the Region.
+A maximum security institution generally houses offenders serving long sentences (e.g., Lifers), often at the beginning of their sentences, as well as offenders with serious behavioural or mental health difficulties who are unable to function in the less structured environments with lower security.
+Mental health issues range from short-term adjustment issues to more severe disorders including both mood and psychotic disorders, all of which are often complicated by moderate to severe personality disorders and substance abuse issues.
+The types of services that psychologists provide at this level of security typically include crisis interventions, and short-term interventions to aid in adjustment, mental health promotion group work, risk assessments, general mental health assessments related to Segregation status, and involvement in the Institutional Mental Health Committee.
+Millhaven is the main maximum security institution for men, although Collins Bay also has a maximum security unit.

-Medium Security Rotation:
+Medium Security: